BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKRescaleIntensityImage.md

 The following equation gives the mapping of the intensity values

-\par
  \f[ outputPixel = ( inputPixel - inputMin) \cdot \frac{(outputMax - outputMin )}{(inputMax - inputMin)} + outputMin \f]

 All computations are performed in the precision of the input pixel's RealType.
 Before assigning the computed value to the output pixel.

 NOTE: In this filter the minimum and maximum values of the input image are computed internally using the MinimumMaximumImageCalculator .
 Users are not supposed to set those values in this filter.
 If you need a filter where you can set the minimum and maximum values of the input, please use the IntensityWindowingImageFilter .
-If you want a filter that can use a user-defined linear transformation for the intensity, then please use the ShiftScaleImageFilter .
+If you want a filter that can use a user-defined linear transformation for the intensity, then please use the ShiftScaleImageFilter .* IntensityWindowingImageFilter

-\see IntensityWindowingImageFilter

 ## Parameters